rizqitaufiqf/go-scheduler/README.md

 ## Overview

-The primary use case demonstrated is scheduling CRUD operations for a `Product` entity.
-Tasks are submitted via an API, stored in a PostgreSQL database, and queued in Redis.
-A worker process polls Redis for due tasks, processes them, and updates their status in the database.
+The system allows for scheduling background tasks through a RESTful API.
+Tasks are defined by an **Entity** (e.g., `PRODUCT`) and an **Action** (e.g., `CREATE`), providing a flexible and extensible model.
+Scheduled tasks are stored in a PostgreSQL database for durability and queued in Redis for efficient processing by a distributed worker system.

 ## Features

 - **RESTful API**: Schedule and manage tasks using a clean HTTP interface built with Gin.
+- **Normalized Task Model**: Tasks are defined by `Entities` and `Actions` stored in the database, preventing magic strings and allowing for easy extension.
 - **Background Worker**: A concurrent worker processes tasks from a queue, with configurable concurrency.
 - **Distributed Locking**: Uses Redis `SETNX` to ensure that a task is processed by only one worker instance at a time, making it safe to scale horizontally.
+- **Automatic Retries**: Failed tasks are automatically retried with exponential backoff, up to a configurable maximum number of attempts.
+- **Task Prioritization**: Assign priorities to tasks to ensure high-priority jobs are processed first.
 - **Resilient**: On startup, the worker reconciles tasks that may have been stuck in a `processing` state due to a previous crash, ensuring no tasks are lost.
 - **Configurable**: Worker behavior (concurrency, polling interval) can be configured via environment variables.
 - **Database-backed**: Tasks are persisted in PostgreSQL for durability and querying.
+- **Granular Statuses**: Tasks have a clear lifecycle with statuses like `pending`, `processing`, `completed`, `failed`, `paused`, and `canceled`.
 - **API Documentation**: Interactive API documentation is available via Swagger (OpenAPI).
 - **Containerized**: The entire application stack (app, database, Redis) is managed with Docker Compose for easy setup and deployment.